netmeansnet/NmnMultiUserBundle/Resources/doc/index.md

 !!!
 IMPORTANT !!!
 =================
-This version was heavily modified to decouple the controllers. !!!
+This version was heavily modified because now FOSUserBundle uses events and so many classes introduced in previous refactoring are unnecessary

 ## Prerequisites